gautemo/fama/README.md

 # fama
 Social feed application, demonstrating the power of Firebase

-Fame is latin and stands for fame, public opinion, report, news, reputation and rumor
+Fama is latin and stands for fame, public opinion, report, news, reputation and rumor

 ## Temporary color palette
 * #f15156ff